 The device supports both ClearVu and CHIRP imaging techs, and its depth is pretty impressive.
 You also get the option to store up to 5000 waypoints during your journey.
 The Garmin Striker 7cv reviews suggest that it is one of the best ice-fishing fish finders.
 However, if you don’t have much to do with the screen size, then the 5cv gives you the same features for a lower price.

-9. Garmin Striker 7sv – High-end device for serious anglers
+9. Garmin Striker 7sv – For serious anglers

 Striker 7sv is the best that the Garmin Striker series can offer in its range of best fish finders.
 If you were wondering about the side imaging, then this is your perfect choice.
 It is equipped with the SideVu tech, which gives you the arc-view of everything around and under your fishing boat.
 It has three types of imaging modes, i.e., SideVu, DownVu, and regular SONAR mode.
 The triple imaging allows you to see in all three dimensions without switching between the modes.